Nat-Lab/chunithm-touch/readme.md

 If you are using `segatools`:

 1. Download `chuni-touch.zip` from the [release](https://github.com/Nat-Lab/chunithm-touch/releases) page.
-2. Unzip `chuni-touch.zip`, you will find `ctw.dll` and `chuniio.dll`.
-3. Copy them to the `bin` folder of your game.
-Replace `chuniio.dll` if it already exists.
+2. Unzip `chuni-touch.zip`, copy everything in it to the `bin` folder of your game.
+Override any file that already exists.
+You may want to make a backup of your `bin` folder.
-4. Open `start.bat` with any text editor.
-Find the line `inject -d -k chunihook.dll chuniApp.exe`.
-5. Append `-k ctw.dll` after `-k chunihook.dll`, so the line looks like this: `inject -d -k chunihook.dll -k ctw.dll chuniApp.exe`.
+3. (Optional) If you plan to use a Leap Motion for AIR and AIR-actions, run `leapconfig.exe` to configure your Leap Motion controller.
+You may configure the controller manually in `chunitouch.ini` too.

 ### Usage

-Just tap/slide on the screen and slide up to simulate the IR sensor.
+Just tap/slide on the screen.
+Slide up to simulate the IR sensor if you are using touch-bashed IR simulation.
+Raise your hand as if you were playing on the real arcade to simulate the IR sensor if you are using a Leap controller.
 A video demo of how touch controls work is available [here](https://youtu.be/Uknwet_-wWw).
 Use F1, F2, and F3 for test, service, and to insert coin.

 ### Configuration